tgoodwin/goldsmith/README.md

 ###4/8

-Note: Company and Account are essentially the same
+Note: Companies are labeled as 'Account' objects in the Salesforce backend.

 Creating a Related List of [Object 1] in [Object 2] e.g. Create a related list of campaign member objects of a certain company on that company's page